badhanhitesh/MovieMate/README.md

 ## Introduction

-TMDB - The Movie Database is an online platform for managing movie bookings, seat selection, and food ordering.
+MovieMate - The Movie Database is an online platform for managing movie bookings, seat selection, and food ordering.
 This project includes user management, an interactive booking system, an optional food ordering feature, real-time seat management, and an admin panel for managing screens, bookings, and menus.

 ## Features